Philadelphia Phillies: 1980 World Series champions

-The Phillies won the National League East in 1980, but to win the league championship, they had to defeat the Houston Astros.
-In a memorable NLCS, with four of the five games needing extra innings, they fell behind 2–1 but battled back to squeeze past the Astros on a 10th-inning game-winning hit by center fielder Garry Maddox, and the city celebrated its first NL pennant in 30 years.
-The entire series saw only one home run hit, a game-winning two-run home run by Phillies slugger Greg Luzinski in the Phillies' opening 3–1 win in Game 1 at Philadelphia.
+In 1980, the Phillies returned to the postseason by posting a 91–71 record and winning their fourth division title in five seasons.
+Mike Schmidt became the first Phillies player in franchise history to win the Most Valuable Player award, and Steve Carlton won his third Cy Young award.
+The Phillies met the Houston Astros in the NLCS, seeking to avenge their three consecutive series losses from 1976 to 1978.
+The series would become one of the most memorable playoff series in MLB history, with four of the five games needing extra innings.
+The Phillies fell behind two games to one, but battled back to squeeze past the Astros on a 10th-inning game-winning hit by center fielder Garry Maddox in the deciding Game 5.
+The Phillies celebrated their first NL pennant in 30 years.

-Facing the Kansas City Royals in the 1980 World Series, the Phillies won their first World Series championship ever in six games thanks to the timely hitting of Mike Schmidt and Pete Rose.
-Schmidt, who won the National League Most Valuable Player Award in 1980, also won the World Series Most Valuable Player award on the strength of his 8-for-21 hitting (.381 average), including game-winning hits in Game 2 and the clinching Game 6.
-This final game was also significant because it remains "the most-watched game in World Series history" with a television audience of 54.9 million viewers.
-Thus, the Phillies became the last of the 16 teams that made up the Major Leagues from 1903 to 1960 to win a World Series.
-Carlton captured his third NL Cy Young Award with a record of 24–9.
+Facing the Kansas City Royals in the World Series, the Phillies won the series in six games, claiming their first World Series championship in franchise history thanks to the timely hitting of Pete Rose and World Series MVP Mike Schmidt, who provided game-winning hits in Game 2 and the clinching Game 6.
+This final game was also significant because it remains the most-watched game in World Series history with a television audience of 54.9 million viewers.
+The Phillies became the last of the 16 teams that made up the major leagues from 1903 to 1960 to win a World Series.

-After their series win, Ruly Carpenter, who had been given control of the team in 1972 when his father stepped down as team president, sold the team for $32.5 million in 1981 to a group that was headed by longtime Phillies executive William Yale Giles.
+After their series win, owner Ruly Carpenter sold the team for $32.5 million to a group that was headed by longtime Phillies executive Bill Giles.

-The Phillies returned to the playoffs in 1981.
-In five games, they were defeated in the first-ever National League Division Series by the Montreal Expos.
-Mike Schmidt won his second consecutive NL Most Valuable Player award that year.
-In 1982, the team finished three games behind the St. Louis Cardinals in the East Division, narrowly missing the playoffs.
-Carlton captured his fourth career NL Cy Young Award that year with 23 wins.
+The Phillies returned to the playoffs in 1981 after finishing first in the NL East for the first half of the regular season, which was split into two due to a players' strike.
+They met the Montreal Expos in the first-ever National League Division Series (NLDS), but were defeated in five games.
+Mike Schmidt won his second consecutive NL MVP award that year, and manager Dallas Green departed after the season to become the general manager of the Chicago Cubs.
+In 1982, the team finished three games behind the St. Louis Cardinals in the division, narrowly missing the playoffs.
+However, Steve Carlton captured his fourth career NL Cy Young Award with 23 wins on the year.

-For the 1983 season, the Phillies returned to the playoffs and beat the Los Angeles Dodgers.
-They won this series in four games to capture their fourth NL pennant; however, they lost to the Baltimore Orioles in the World Series in five games.
-John Denny was named the 1983 NL Cy Young Award winner.
-Because of the numerous veterans on the 1983 team, Philadelphia Daily News sportswriter Stan Hochman gave them the nickname, the "Wheeze Kids".

-In 1984, the team finished fourth in the NL East with a record of 81–81.
-Mike Schmidt still remained a dominant force on the team by leading the National League in both home runs and runs batted in.